← All articles

 For internal operational dashboards and KPI tracking, yes, especially if your team doesn’t have DAX expertise.
 For complex multi-dimensional analytics, financial modeling, or enterprise-scale reporting with hundreds of users, Power BI is more appropriate.

-Yes, but that’s dashboards only.
-Adding tools (Power Apps) costs $20/user/month more.
-Adding automation (Power Automate) costs $15/user/month more.
-The full Microsoft Power Platform for equivalent functionality is significantly more expensive per-user.
+Yes, that’s the current Power BI Pro price (as of May 2026), but that’s dashboards only.
+Adding tools (Power Apps) costs roughly $20/user/month more.
+Adding automation (Power Automate) costs around $15/user/month more.
+The full Microsoft Power Platform for equivalent functionality is significantly more expensive per user than UnpackData’s flat tiers.

 Which is easier to learn?